-All three devices removed 98% of the root/crown material (Fig. 4).
-The average speed of the plant lifter, beach cleaner, and potato harvester were 0.4 km/hr, 0.6 km/hr, pathogens regardless of fumigation roots serve as residual sources of
+■ The percent of root material removed was 91%, 96%, and 98% for the beach cleaner, potato harvester, and plant lifter, respectively (Fig. 4).
+The average speed of the plant lifter, beach cleaner, and potato harvester were 0.4 km/hr, 0.6 km/hr, and 1.6 km/hr, respectively.

-Root removal reduced population densities of P. penetrans by 99.8% in plots that received the root removal treatment.

-• Fusarium and Pythium populations were reduced through root removal (16 and 21%, respectively), but fumigation had a greater effect at reducing their numbers (41 and 64%, respectively).
-The combined effect of root removal with fumigation was the most effective and reduced Fusarium and Pythium by 64 and 69%, respectively.

-Initial results suggests root removal may be a useful tool for managing
+- Root removal reduced population densities of P. penetrans by 99.8% in plots that received the root removal treatment. - Fusarium and Pythium populations were reduced through root removal (16 and 21%, respectively), but fumigation had a greater effect at reducing their numbers (41 and 64%, respectively).
+The combined effect of root removal with fumigation was the most effective and reduced Fusarium and Pythium by 64 and 69%, respectively. - Large roots remaining in control plots were colonized by both pathogens regardless of fumigation treatment, indicating that these roots serve as residual sources of inoculum. - Initial results suggests root removal may be a useful tool for managing soilborne pathogens and pests.

 Figure 4.
-Volume of roots remaining before (A) and after (B) root removal in a 0.1 m3 excavated plot.
+Volume of roots lifted to the soil surface (A) and remaining in the soil (B) after root removal in a 0.1 m3 excavated plot.